gulzarshaikh/WellArchitected-Assessment/README.md

 ## Create custom output formats

 By default the content is generated into Markdown using templates in the `template` directory.
 To create your own output formats (like CSV), you can simply adapt the templates and restructure the content - it's just text.

+## Build on your own

+We designed the output files to be generated automatically, using GitHub Action.
+But if you want to build the content on a local machine, you can, using the Hugo generator and proper configuration.
+See the Action definition for inspiration.